AndersDeath/diary2/README.md

 # 16 August 2022 - Tuesday - Rzhev

 I was working for whole day.
-I walked a lot aroud.
+I walked a lot around.
 I also started reading books in Ukranian and listen to music in this language.
 I think it is a huge layer of the culture.
+It was a quite usual day.
+I improved SFS reactjs version a bit.
+Also I was woring on DS tasks.
+I felt not well unfortunately.
+It seems some kind of acclimatization.

+# 17 August 2022 - Wednesday - Rzhev